MS in Speech-Language Pathology

 The following seven prerequisite courses must be completed.
-Two courses, SAR SH 521 Phonetics, SAR SH 522 Anatomy and Physiology of the Speech Mechanism, and SAR SH 524 Language Acquisition, and SH 535 Introduction to Audiology must be completed prior to matriculation.
-The other five prerequisite courses may be completed prior to matriculation but do not have to be.
+Three courses, SAR SH 521 Phonetics, SAR SH 522 Anatomy and Physiology of the Speech Mechanism, and SAR SH 524 Language Acquisition, and SH 535 Introduction to Audiology must be completed prior to matriculation.
+The other four prerequisite courses may be completed prior to matriculation but do not have to be.
 Once accepted into the program, students may complete these courses on a non-graduate credit basis concurrent with graduate study.
 All MS-SLP students who have not completed the prerequisite course SAR SH 547 Introduction to the Clinical Process take this course as SAR SH 647 with other graduate students in the fall semester of their first year.
 Planning for the remaining prerequisite course, SAR SH 542 Aural Rehabilitation, is individualized.

 - SAR SH 221 Phonetics